ravendb/bootcamp/src/unit2/lesson4/README.md

 This will list all the categories of the products.
 Remember that the `Include` function ensures that all data is returned from the server in a single response.

-By the way, if you are trying to figure out how to do this query using RQL, here it is:
+If you are trying to figure out how to do this query using RQL, here it is:

 ```sql